henryoier/leetcode/Leetcode Log.md

 288_UniqueWordAbbreviation 2Y
 Use a unordered_set to store the words that has the same abbreviation.
 Unique means no existing abbr || only one has the abbr and it's the same as this word.

+296_BestMeetingPoint 2Y
+Naive search O(m * n) will TLE.
+For Manhattan Distance, the row and column could be considered separately.